chamaken/crslmnl/README.md

 crslmnl
 =======

-Rust wrapper of libmnl, less safe.
+A Rust wrapper for libmnl.

 sample